mohashafici/MY-portofolia/README.md

 # React Portfolio with Firebase Contact Form

 This is a React portfolio project that includes a contact form integrated with Firebase Firestore.
 The form allows users to send messages which are stored in the Firestore database.
-Optionally, you can also integrate EmailJS to send an email notification when a message is submitted.

 ## Features

 - React for the front-end
 - Firebase Firestore for storing contact messages
-- EmailJS for sending email notifications (optional)
 - Responsive design with Tailwind CSS

 ## Prerequisites

 - Node.js and npm installed
 - Firebase project set up
-- EmailJS account set up (if using EmailJS)

 ## Getting Started